 If you would like notification emails sent directly to you, please make the following changes in your main Teams notification settings (Profile>Settings>Notifications):

-Microsoft Teams Notifications settings can be updated for the entire Teams application, specific channels, and specific conversations.
+Notification settings can be changed for the entire Teams application, specific channels, and conversations on your apps or browser tab.

 Teams’ application-wide notification settings can be found under your profile.
 To view or change settings, click on your profile picture in the top right corner of Teams, then Settings > Notifications.
-In this window, you can customize the settings to fit your needs.
+In this window, you can customize the settings to fit your needs on your mobile app.

-To view or update channel notifications, click on the 3 dots next to the channel name, then click on Channel notifications.
+To view or update messages in channels and their notifications, click on the 3 dots next to the channel name, then click on Channel notifications on your Teams list.
 This is what the default settings for channel notifications look like:

 If you decide you no longer wish to receive notifications for a specific conversation, it's not an issue because notifications can be turned off.
 Go to the beginning of a conversation in a channel, then go to the top right corner of the message and select More options > Turn off notifications from the dropdown menu.
 Notifications for this conversation can be turned back on if you change your mind.